-During 2013, we served over 4,000 customers, with one customer-Lumbermen's Merchandising Corporation ("LMC")-accounting for 12% of our sales in 2013 and 2012 and 11% of our sales in 2011.
+During 2014, we served over 3,800 customers, with one customer-Lumbermen's Merchandising Corporation ("LMC")-accounting for 12% of our sales in each of 2014, 2013 and 2012.
 LMC is a buying group representing multiple building material dealers.
 Building materials pro dealers represent our single largest customer group.
-Our top 10 customers accounted for approximately 38% of our total sales in 2013.
+Our top 10 customers accounted for approximately 38% of our total sales in 2014.

 Within the pro dealer category, a large percentage of our sales are to national accounts, including buying groups.
 These are large pro dealers, or groups of pro dealers, that generally operate in more than one state or region.
 To a lesser extent, we also sell to the retail home centers.
 We believe that our size, which lets us purchase in bulk, achieve operating efficiencies, operate on a national scale and offer competitive pricing, makes us well suited to service the consolidating pro dealer community.
-Our sales to national accounts, including buying groups, were 42% of our total sales in 2013 and 40% in each of 2012 and 2011.
+Our sales to national accounts, including buying groups, were 42% of our total sales in each of 2014 and 2013 and 40% in 2012.